- Omega Seamaster Planet Ocean 600m Grey Ceramic

 Perhaps their most important technical innovation was the Master Chronometer Certification which utilised both COSC and METAS certification to achieve an accuracy rating of around 0/+5 seconds per day and a 15,000 gauss magnetic resistance.

 Right.
 We simply have to slow down before we expose all the best watches too soon!
-So, without further ado, let’s get into the best Omega watches to purchase and consider investments in 2024.
+So, without further ado, let’s get into the best Omega watches to buy this year.

 Once more into the breach!